-- For the table covering, again, a lime green plastic tablecloth works well (we purchased a two-pack).
+- For the table covering, again, a emerald green plastic tablecloth works well (we purchased a two-pack).

 - Wrap a shoe box with the gift wrap and place the cupcakes frosted in white on top for decorating later.
 Add a 6-muffin tin in front of the box to highlight the fun goodies that will be used later to decorate the cupcakes.

 - Cut a piece of the gift wrap to wrap around the top of a juice or milk box, leaving the top and bottom open.